dynawo/dyn-grid-compliance-verification/docs/workshops/general_introductory_workshop.md

     * But jump into an already-prepared example to finish the example (no time for a live demo)

 - [10 min] Configuration:
-    * Explain briefly the structure and sections of config.ini
+    * Explain briefly the structure and sections of config.ini  (only the BASIC config options)
     * Show an example: change something in the ini and show what happens
         1. Enabling/disabling certain tests and re-run
         2. Changing the value of a certain KPI threshold and see the different results